Sprint Terms and Conditions

 What are the other fees?

 - Additional Fees?
-Depending on your Services, charges for additional services may include operator and directory assistance, voicemail, call forwarding, data calls, texts, and internet access.
+Depending on your Services, charges for additional services may include operator and directory assistance, voicemail, call forwarding, texts, and internet access.

 What about paying my bill?